ShadowKing007/portfolio/README.md

 - **HTML5**: Markup language for structuring the website's content.
 - **CSS3**: Styling language for designing the website's layout and appearance.
 - **JavaScript**: Programming language for adding interactivity and dynamic elements to the website.
-- **React**: JavaScript library for building user interfaces, used for creating reusable components and managing state.
+- **ReactJS**: JavaScript library for building user interfaces, used for creating reusable components and managing state.
+- **NextJS**: The library for web and native user interfaces.
 - **Vercel**: Deployment platform used to host the portfolio website.

 ## Getting Started 🚀